department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 **You’re in:** Class VI

-**You may qualify for:** Dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat.
+**You may qualify for:** Dental care to treat the dental issue that a VA dental care provider finds is making the health condition you’re being treated for harder to treat

 </div>
 </li>